-- Provide applicants and participants with form HUD-52675, "Debts Owed to PHAs and Terminations" - Require all adult members of an applicant or participant family to acknowledge receipt of form HUD-52675 by signing a copy of the form for retention in the family file

-To ensure that the PHA's HCV program is administered according to the highest ethical and legal standards, the PHA will employ a variety of techniques to ensure that both errors and intentional program abuse are rare.

-The PHA will discuss program compliance and integrity issues during the voucher briefing sessions described in Chapter 5.

-The PHA will provide each applicant and participant with a copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse.

-The PHA will provide each applicant and participant with a copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2010-19.
-In addition, the PHA will require the head of each household to acknowledge receipt of the guide by signing a copy for retention in the family file.

-The PHA will place a warning statement about the penalties for fraud (as described in 18 U.S.C.
-1001 and 1010) on key PHA forms and form letters that request information from a family or owner.

-PHA staff will be required to review and explain the contents of all HUD- and PHA-required forms prior to requesting family member signatures.

-PHA staff will explain any changes in HUD regulations or PHA policy that affect program participants.
+- Provide applicants and participants with form HUD-52675, "Debts Owed to PHAs and Terminations" - Require all adult members of an applicant or participant family to acknowledge receipt of form HUD-52675 by signing a copy of the form for retention in the family file m HUD-52675 by signing a copy of the form for retention in the family file LMHA Policy Deleted: PHA To ensure that the LMHA 's HCV program is administered according to the highest Deleted: PHA ethical and legal standards, the LMHA will employ a variety of techniques to ensure that both errors and intentional program abuse are rare.
+(Deleted: PHA The LMHA will discuss program compliance and integrity issues during the Deleted: PHA voucher briefing sessions described in Chapter 5.
+The LMHA will provide each applicant and participant with a copy of "Is Fraud Deleted: PHA Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse.
+The LMHA will provide each applicant and participant with a copy of "What You Deleted: PHA Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2010-19.
+In addition, the LMHA will require the head of each household to acknowledge receipt of the guide by signing a copy for retention in the family file.
+Deleted: PHA The LMHA will place a warning statement about the penalties for fraud (as Deleted: PHA described in 18 U.S.C.
+1001 and 1010) on key LMHA forms and form letters that request information from a family or owner.
+Deleted: PHA LMHA staff will be required to review and explain the contents of all HUD- and Deleted: PHA LMHA -required forms prior to requesting family member signatures.
+Deleted: PHA LMHA staff will explain any changes in HUD regulations or LMHA policy that / Deleted: PHA affect program participants.
+Deleted: PHA The LMHA will require first-time owners (or their agents) to participate in a Deleted: PHA program rules and the organization's standards of conduct and ethics.

+briefing session on HAP contract requirements.

+with an emphasis on actions and situations to avoid.

-The PHA will require first-time owners (or their agents) to participate in a briefing session on HAP contract requirements.
+The LMHA will require first-time owners (or their agents) to participate in a

-The PHA will provide owners with ongoing information about the program, with an emphasis on actions and situations to avoid.
+The LMHA will provide owners with ongoing information about the program,

-The PHA will provide each PHA employee with the necessary training on program rules and the organization's standards of conduct and ethics.
+The LMHA will provide each LMHA employee with the necessary training on